 The Meliponas have been performing in and around the Okanagan since 2018, playing at festivals, such as the Kelowna World Music Festival and the Okanagan Wine Festival, while also fitting very well into more intimate settings such as restaurants and breweries.

 The name of the band comes from The Melipona Bee, which is a type of stingless honey bee that is native to Central and South America.
-It produces a rare and valuable type of honey and is the only insect capable of pollinating the vanilla orchid due to its unique evolutionary traits.
+It produces a rare and valuable type of honey and is the primary pollinator of the vanilla orchid due to its unique evolutionary traits.
 It can be seen as a symbol of the beauty and fragility of our ecosystems.

 The band is currently in the process of planning their first tour and developing a studio album with plans to release it sometime in 2020.